foobnix/LibreraReader/README.md

 ./gradlew assembleAlpha
 ~~~~

-## Building for Fdroid
+## Building for F-Droid

-If you wish to build for Fdroid (e.g. not using google services) you can run the build with
+If you wish to build for F-Droid (e.g. not using google services) you can run the build with

 ~~~~
 cd Builder
+./link_to_mupdf_1.16.1.sh
-./link_to_mupdf_1.11.sh (Change the paths to mupdf and jniLibs folders) ./gradlew assembleFdroid
+./gradlew assembleFdroid
 ~~~~

-This build does also not need a google-services.json.
+F-Droid build does also not need a **google-services.json**
-You can also use this build with the MuPdf 1.16.1 as described before.

 ## Librera depends on:

 MuPDF - (AGPL License) https://mupdf.com/downloads/archive/

-* EbookDroid
+* ebookdroid
 * djvulibre
 * hpx
 * junrar
-* Universal Image Loader
+* glide
 * libmobi
 * commons-compress
 * eventbus